augusto-herrmann/ckan-tabular-and-map-counter/tabular-and-map-datasets.md

 ## Conclusion

-However useful the metric should be, it is indeed possible to count tabular and map datasets in CKAN.
+However useful the metric would be, it is indeed possible to count tabular and map datasets in CKAN.
 Even though it isn't a readily available metric, it can be counted with relative ease (albeit a little slowly if you have many datasets), by using the CKAN API.